starvagrant/toh/markdown/aneedleininstanbul.md

 	There was a slight wrapping heard in William Creed's office.
 It was his nephew Jonathon, who had come from Minnesota for a viist.

-	"Jnnny!"
+"Jonny!"
 William said in delight, tossing down a few papers and grabbing his cane.

 "Uncle."